 Groin strength, groin tightness and those with previous groin injury are the most predisposed to getting recurrent groin strains.
 To counter this, incorporating regular strength and stretching into your regular training regime is a must.

-Try adding lateral and cross lunges (above) into your regime, do side-side and change in direction work and basic adductor (groin) squeezes to keep the strength up.
+Try adding lateral and cross lunges (below) into your regime, do side-to-side and change in direction work and basic adductor (groin) squeezes to keep the strength up.

 If you’ve just hurt yourself for the first time – go see your physio NOW – if you get onto it straight away you are FAR less likely to suffer from ongoing issues and be back in the water/playing your sport before you know it.